-If you want to regain movement and strength after a brain injury, the best thing you can do is work with a physical therapist.
+If you want to regain movement and strength after a brain injury, one of the best things you can do is to work with a physical therapist (PT).

-Your PT will act as your coach throughout the recovery process, helping you find ways to get back your independence.
+Your PT will act as your coach throughout the recovery process, helping you find ways to regain your independence.
 In fact, there are several techniques and interventions that therapists have at their disposal to help you accomplish this goal.

 Physical Therapy Interventions for Traumatic Brain Injury

 The primary goal of physical therapy is to recover independent movement.

 For individuals with neurological conditions, such as traumatic brain injury, this will involve activating a phenomenon known as neuroplasticity.

 Neuroplasticity is the central nervous system’s ability to reorganize its circuitry.
 One of the best ways to engage it is through massed practice.
 Consistently practicing task-specific exercises helps reinforce demand for those functions, which enhances neuroplasticity.